oasis-tcs/openc2-cap/README.md

 <div>
 <h3>Description</h3>

-<p>The purpose of this repository is to support collaborative development of OpenC2 custom actuator profiles by TC members.</p>
+<p>The purpose of this repository is to support collaborative development of OpenC2 custom actuator profiles by TC members, as per the TC's <a href="https://issues.oasis-open.org/browse/TCADMIN-3010">request</a>.</p>

 <p>The current (2018-06) draft language specification for OpenC2 allows for actuator profiles other than those that are OASIS specifications.
 It allows for "extensions" by vendors or users.
 This openc2-cap GitHub repository is intended for use by those TC members who want to work collaboratively on their "custom" profiles.
 'Cap' &mdash; is for 'custom actuator profile'.</p>